 - Advice on government net-zero targets and legislation.

 - Planning advice and applications.

-- Energy supply tax and allowances reviews (for schools).
+- Energy supply tax and allowances reviews.

 - Advice on financing, grants, and subsidies.

 - Technical scoping and project budgeting.

 - Design concepts & designs for low-carbon systems.

 - Tender management and installer selection.